ParameterSoftware/TritonEngine/README.md

 ##Warning

 This is not complete, do not expect to work yet.
 When version 0.1.0 is said finished in the issues then it will be ready for basic use.
 Expect things like tests and examples.
 Do not expect optimization until at least version 0.3.0.

-##Planned Projects

-After Inheritance - An RPG based on the Inheritance Cycle